vivianfang88/NLP/README.md

 # NLP
 Lexicon SA VS Machine Learning SA

-This project mainly to study hotel reviews from Agoda using two methods which are lexical and machine learning method.
+This project mainly to study sentiment analysis of hotel reviews using two methods which are lexical and machine learning method.

 # Procedure
-this project has been categorized into four parts.
+This project has been categorized into four parts.

 #### Part I
 Using Hotel reviews dataset create lexicon.